 Weather in Dublin is known to be rainy, no matter what time of year, so it pays to be prepared for the rain at all times!
 It’s a good idea to pack a windbreaker, or during chillier months, a packable puffy jacket.
 Carrying a compact travel umbrella is also a must!

-I spent my one day in Dublin in February, and it was definitely chilly and rainy all day.
+I was in Dublin in February, and it was definitely chilly and rainy all day.

 You will most likely do a lot of walking during your 1 day in Dublin, so comfortable shoes are a must!
-I wore these boots during my one day in the Dublin – I love them because they are stylish, waterproof, and comfortable!
+Allbirds are my favorite travel shoes because they’re so comfortable and like walking on clouds.
+They have a waterproof sneaker too!

 Where to Stay in Dublin

-Need a place to stay after your one day in Dublin?
-We spent the night at the Ashling Hotel before boarding an early morning flight to Paris the next day.
-The hotel is a bit further out than the center of town, where most of the places on this one day in Dublin itinerary are located, but is right next to Heuston station, making it super easy to get around.
+Ashling Hotel: We spent the night at the Ashling Hotel before boarding an early morning flight to Paris the next day.
+The hotel is a bit further out than the center of town, but is right next to Heuston station, making it super easy to get around.
 It is also across the street from the Airlink bus stop, making getting to and from the airport a breeze.

 We loved our stay here, even though it was short!
 The hotel has somewhat of an upscale feel, the rooms are spacious and comfortable, and the staff went above and beyond in every way.

-Staying a bit outside of the center of the city also meant that it was quiet and peaceful, helping us rest and relax after our busy one day in Dublin.
+Staying a bit outside of the center of the city also meant that it was quiet and peaceful, helping us rest and relax after our busy day.

 Have you ever been to Dublin?
 If so, what were some of the highlights of your trip?